Measurements refer to body size not garment dimensions.

 Insulated Shell & Belay Jackets: If you're heading to Antarctica or have an alpine climb in mind, then it is common to have a very warm insulated outer layer.
 You can wear it at a high camp or over your shell jacket and other layers whilst on a frigid belay or an unexpected bivy.
 This is a specialist piece of gear for those who feel the cold or are heading to the high mountains.
 Ensure the fit allows for multiple layers to be worn underneath.

-A modern take on the traditional 3/4 length rain jacket: The Odyssey Jacket Ocean Blue Women's is the most advanced long-length Women's raincoat in the Mont range.
+A modern take on the traditional 3/4 length rain jacket: The Women's Odyssey Jacket is the most advanced long-length Women's raincoat in the Mont range.
 The Odyssey Jacket is appropriate for multi-day bushwalking, skiing, ski touring and general wet weather use.

 Totally waterproof, 100% windproof and highly breathable Hydronaute PRO fabric protects you from the elements.
 This 3-layer fabric is tough enough to withstand the use of a heavy pack and has a high pin hole resistance; critical fabric performance features for bushwalking in the harsh Australian wilderness.